 - Cryotherapy used in medicine for 40 years in several applications and is safest form of energy for use in the body

 - Intravascular cryotherapy has proven clinical benefit in treatment of peripheral artery disease and cardiac arrhythmias

 - Preclinical studies have shown that cryotherapy can stabilize plaque in relevant animal models

 - Cryotherapy treats underlying pathophysiology of inflamed region

-- Avoiding the use of implants has major advantages (reduced antiplatelet therapy, regulatory)
+- Avoiding the use of implants has major advantages (for example, reduced antiplatelet therapy, regulatory, cost benefits)